kumarshankar/Vaccination_Drive/README.md

 # vaccination_drive
-This repository finds vaccination centers by state name and district name
+Finding availibility in vaccination centers by state name and district name